csswizardry/csswizardry.github.com/_posts/2010-03-02-moving-forward-is-holding-us-back.md

 For years, web developers have been looking forward to that next feature, that new and monumental shift which has allowed them to break away from the shackles of obsolescence and adopt new and forward thinking technologies.
-But it is beginning to come full circle—that thirst for new technology has slowly brought us back to square one, reimposing the constraints that we have, for years, tried to rid ourselves of. _Moving forward is holding us back_.
+But it is beginning to come full circle — that thirst for new technology has slowly brought us back to square one, reimposing the constraints that we have, for years, tried to rid ourselves of. _Moving forward is holding us back_.